 And only that way, if you go beyond the first name, will you be able to say that your emails are personalized.

-For example, whenever I go to a convention or a trade show in a particular city, I always send emails to the prospects who live in the area and ask them whether they will be in attendance so that we can catch up face-to-face.
+For example, if you’re going to a convention or a trade show in a particular city, send emails to the prospects who live in the area and ask them whether they will be in attendance so that you can catch up face-to-face.

 “Peter, I’m coming to Seattle for a conference” is a good intro, as it will capture the interest of the particular prospect who live there.
 And they’ll be prompted to check out what you say in your email.